As an Amazon Associate I earn from qualifying purchases.

 - A place to hang your sausages in this humid environment.

 - A place to hang your sausages after the initial ferment, preferably a place with humidity about 70 to 80 percent and about 50 to 60°F.

 - Hog casings, which are available at any good supermarket (ask the butcher) or in a butcher’s shop.

-Make these links with pork, venison or wild boar.
+Make your cacciatore salami with pork (wild or farmed), venison or beef.
 You could use other animals, but be sure to read this article on the possibility of trichinosis in wild game first.
 No one wants to get a parasite.

 If you’ve never made a salami before, start by reading my recipe for basic salami, and go from there.
 Salami-making is an advanced skill, so newbie sausage makers beware: Salami involves cured raw meat, and sanitation and strict adherence to salt content, nitrate and starter culture is vital.
 I am serious.
 If you screw around with the ratios in here mindlessly, you can get yourself very sick.

 That said, this is not rocket science.
 And it’s a great salami to learn and master.